bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 -   Filenames that are permissible for a raw BIDS data type have a privileged status.
 Any modification of raw files must use a modified filename that does not conflict with the raw filename.
-Further, any files created as part of a derivatived dataset must not match a permissible filename of a valid raw dataset.
-Stated equivalently, if any filename in a derivatived dataset has a name permissible for a raw BIDS data, then that file must be an identical copy of that raw file.
+Further, any files created as part of a derivative dataset must not match a permissible filename of a valid raw dataset.
+Stated equivalently, if any filename in a derivative dataset has a name permissible for a raw BIDS data, then that file must be an identical copy of that raw file.